rynhndrcksn/rynhndrcksn/README.md

 # Ryan Hendrickson - @rynhndrcksn
-I am currently a student in a Software Development Bachelors of Applied Science.
-I believe that privacy and encryption are human rights that should be protected as such and should be implemented in every consumer product.
-While I find many aspects of software interesting, I have gravitated towards back-end/full stack development.
+I am a recent graduate (June 17, 2022) with a BAS in Software Development.
+I have always gravitated towards backend/full stack development, and enjoy learning new languages/libraries and diving deeper into ones I already know.
+Currently learning Blazor and Typescript.

 ## Experience in:
 - C#, PHP, and Java